hmcneill46/muOS-MinUIfied-Theme-Generator/README.md

  - To use the tool without the SD card, copy your **ROMS** folder from the card to your computers local storage for future use.
  - **Make sure** your box art on your device is set to **fullscreen+front**, otherwise the content explorer UI can behave strangely
  - To run the program from the prebuilt binaries, go to the latest release and download the program from the assets.
-Note the macOS build takes a couple of seconds to start up.
+[Windows Only]
  - To run the program from source you must download this repo as a zip, unzip it, and then run the .py file with python

 # Configuration